Nithur-M/work-from-anywhere/backend-jobs.md

 <li>driving assigned requests to improve the codebase, such as migrating it to modern frameworks and adding missing tests</li>
 </ul><div>
 <strong><br>About you<br></strong><br>
-</div><div>We would love to hear from you if you are passionate about technology and you are experienced with or willing to learn programming in Go.<br><br>
+</div><div>We would love to hear from you if you are passionate about technology and you have some experience with programming in Go.<br><br>
 </div><div>In particular, we are looking for:</div><ul>
 <li>Strong backend engineering experience in any language</li>
 <li>Passion for cross-discipline collaboration and problem-solving</li>